Do I have to submit GMAT/GRE test scores even if I hold a PhD?

 Why was I not accepted into the MFE programme?

 What is the period of candidature for this programme?
-What is the programme structure?
+Please click here

 for more information on Period of Candidature.